Kmart, Sears closings continue: Time to re-focus

-While regrouping after the holidays, it came as no surprise to me that the brand-mess conglomerate of Kmart and Sears announced today that they are closing more than 100 stores after they bombed during the holiday retail season.
+While regrouping after the holidays, it came as no surprise to me that the brand-mess conglomerate of Kmart and Sears announced today that the trend of Kmart and Sears closings continues with more than 100 stores shutting down.

 My only surprise is that it’s taken so long.
 As we’ve said before, this was a disaster waiting to happen when the two once-great retail giants came together in 2005.
 Both were hurting as brands and it was a misguided attempt to bring them both back into relevance.